Imaginative, Creative, & Captivating

 All of us have stories to tell.

-VIRTUAL ASSEMBLY: Through his live and virtual assemblies, Mr. Fierst delivers laughter, drama, participation, and surprises from a multi-cultural collection of folklore, literature, & original materials.
+VIRTUAL ASSEMBLY: Through his live and virtual assemblies, Mr. Fierst delivers laughter, drama, participation, and surprises from a multicultural collection of folklore, literature, & original material.

 VIRTUAL CLASSROOM: Mr. Fierst will visit your classroom virtually, with tailor crafted storytelling and theater workshops to support your school’s arts learning objectives.

 Available Throughout 2023-2024 (All ages)

 Gerald Fierst is one of America‘s most acclaimed storytellers.
 As a performer, he has appeared throughout the US, Europe, and Asia, telling original stories, stories from his own Jewish tradition, and stories from world folklore.
 As a writer and teacher, he has worked for school systems and universities throughout the US, leading workshops for teachers and students in writing and performance.

 TALES FROM AROUND